jaspector

 New building construction, expansion or structural modification of existing structures, substantial electrical work, substantial plumbing work, moving a structure, change of use of a structure, demolition, alterations, additions, and repairs (in certain cases)

+Not all construction work requires a permit in unincorporated Petroleum County, MT.
 The following work is generally exempt: Farm and ranch buildings (structures not intended for human habitation or commercial use on agricultural property); Mining-related buildings located on mining property; Residential buildings containing less than five dwelling units (except hotels/transient housing); Private garages used solely for owner's own use (not part of a business); Private storage buildings used solely for owner's own use (not part of a business).
 Note: Office and shop buildings at petroleum refineries and pulp/paper mills are NOT exempt.
 Farm/ranch buildings are exempt from energy code compliance; however, any change of use to habitable space or commercial use requires full permitting.
+When in doubt, confirm with the local building department before starting work.